prompt-caching llm-cost-reduction openai-caching June 2, 2026 14 min read

 This post is part of our Complete Guide to LLM API Cost Management.

-OpenAI's caching is fully automatic — no API parameters, no code changes, no opt-in required.
+OpenAI's caching is fully automatic.
+No API parameters, no code changes, no opt-in required.
 When you send a request with a prompt prefix that matches a recently cached prefix, the system automatically charges the reduced rate.
+This is the lowest-friction cost reduction in the entire LLM ecosystem.

-What gets cached: The initial portion of your prompt — typically the system message and any static context that appears first.
-The system hashes the first N tokens and checks for a match on a server that already holds those tokens in memory.
+What gets cached: The initial portion of your prompt, typically the system message and any static context that appears first.
+The system hashes the first N tokens and checks for a server-side match.

-TTL: 5–10 minutes of inactivity; maximum 1 hour.
-If requests to the same prefix are flowing continuously, the cache stays warm indefinitely.
+TTL: 5–10 minutes of inactivity, maximum 1 hour.
+If requests to the same prefix flow continuously, the cache stays warm indefinitely.

-Latency bonus: Up to 80% latency reduction on cached prefix tokens — the model skips the attention computation entirely for those tokens.
+Latency bonus: Up to 80% latency reduction on cached prefix tokens.
+The model skips the attention computation entirely for those tokens, which means faster responses in addition to lower cost.

-Anthropic's caching requires an explicit cache_control marker on the content block you want to cache — but the discount is steeper: 90% off on cache reads (Anthropic Claude Docs, February 2026).
+Anthropic's caching requires an explicit cache_control marker on the content block you want to cache, but the discount is steeper: 90% off on cache reads, dropping Claude Sonnet 4.6 input cost from $3.00/M to $0.30/M (Anthropic Claude Docs, 2026).
+One extra field in your API call, and you unlock the largest per-token discount any major provider offers.

 How to enable it: